 Let me quote a figure of Japanese educational level.
 In Japan about 98% of junior high school graduates go on to high schools and about 48% of high school graduates go to universities and about 6% go to junior colleges and about 17% go to specialized technical colleges and if I add the students of 4th grade of technical colleges, the rate of high school graduates who go on to study in the higher level is about 80%.

 In Pakistan too, the key for success in developing the country is education.
-Basic education for all and higher education in various fields are important for economic development.
+Basic education for all and higher education, especially in the area of science and technology, is important for economic development.